Margarine plant systems

 Looking at downstream investment options for your edible oil business?
 Generate new revenues by refining edible oils further into low-fat spreads or table, liquid, cake and cream, and puff pastry margarines.
 For the highest yellow fat product quality and yield, optimize your edible oil processes with hygienic, highly automated, modular margarine plant systems from Alfa Laval.
 Count on us for comprehensive solutions to meet your needs – now and throughout the lifetime of your margarine plant.

-Flexible, highly efficient process systems for high-quality margarines and spreads
+Flexible, highly efficient production line for high-quality margarines and spreads

 - Modular plant that easily adapts to capacity requirements